radius-project/docs/docs/content/concepts/appmodel-concept/_index.md

 ## Next step

-Now that you have an understanding of the Radius app model, learn more about Radius connectors:
+Now that you have an understanding of the Radius app model, learn more about Radius links:

-{{< button text="Connectors" page="connectors-concept" size="btn-lg" color="success" >}}
+{{< button text="Links" page="links-concept" size="btn-lg" color="success" >}}